h2oai/h2o-3/h2o-docs/src/product/data-science/mojo_import.rst

 -  IRF (Isolation Random Forest)
 -  GLM (Generalized Linear Model)

-Importing a Generic Model
+Importing a MOJO
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Importing a Generic model is available from Python, R, and Flow.
-As the model is generic, there are no hyperparameters and there is no real training phase for Generic models.
+Importing a MOJO is available from Python, R, and Flow.
 H2O imports the model and embraces it for the purpose of scoring.
 Information output about the model may be limited.

 Importing in R or Python
 ''''''''''''''''''''''''